dsamojlenko/php-caddy/readme.md

 See more info on creating custom drivers in the Laravel Valet docs:
 [Custom Valet Drivers](https://laravel.com/docs/5.4/valet#custom-valet-drivers)

+## Upgrading
+You can update PHP Caddy using the `composer global update` command.
+After upgrading, you may need to run `caddy install` to make any necessary configuration changes.

 ## License and Attribution
 Parts of the original [Laravel Valet](https://laravel.com/docs/5.4/valet) source code were used in whole or in part in building this project, and are covered under the original Valet License